share-extras/ical-feed-dashlet/README.txt

-Site Blog dashlet for Alfresco Share
+iCal Feed dashlet for Alfresco Share
 ====================================

 Author: Will Abson

-This add-on project for Alfresco Share defines a simple dashlet to display the last ten blog posts from the site.
+This add-on project for Alfresco Share defines a dashlet which displays upcoming events from any valid iCalendar feed URL.

 Installation
 ------------

-The dashlet has been developed to install on top of an existing Alfresco 3.3 installation.
+The dashlet has been developed to install on top of an existing Alfresco 3.3 or 3.4 installation.

 An Ant build script is provided to build a JAR file containing the custom files, which can then be installed into the 'tomcat/shared/lib' folder